-Federal Policer Officer (Uniformed Division) - $50,000 Recruitment Incentive
+Federal Police Officer, $50,000 Recruitment Incentive

-Police Officer Job In Toledo, OH
+Police officer job in Toledo, OH

 Recruitment Incentive: Applicants may be eligible for a $50,000 recruitment incentive in accordance with regulatory requirements.
-Click Apply to view full details and elibigility.
+Click apply to view full details and eligibility of this recruitment incentive.

 At their core, those who join the Secret Service are courageous, intelligent, strong and determined.
 A diverse team capable of balancing our investigative mission and fulfilling our protective legacy.
 Proven to be worthy of trust and confidence.
 Be tomorrow's Secret Service.